Wentworth Mansion — Charleston, South Carolina

 SC Picture Project | Charleston County | Wentworth Mansion

-The cupola rising from the Second Empire home pictured below belongs to the Wentworth Mansion.
-The opulent Charleston house was completed in 1886 for cotton merchant Francis Silas Rodgers, though construction began five years earlier.
-The four-story, 24-000-square-foot home was designed to be large enough to accommodate Rodgers’ family of 13 and grand enough to reflect his success in the cotton industry.
-The home suffered damage from the 1886 earthquake shortly after it was built, though it was immediately repaired.
+The cupola rising from the Second Empire home pictured below belongs to the Francis Silas Rodgers Mansion, which today houses a luxury inn known as the Wentworth Mansion.
+The opulent Charleston house was completed in 1886 for Rodgers, a successful cotton merchant, though construction began five years before.
+The four-story, 24,000-square-foot home was designed to be large enough to accommodate Rodgers’ family of 13 and grand enough to reflect his status in the cotton industry.
+The home suffered damage from the 1886 earthquake shortly after it was built, although it was immediately repaired.
 Since its completion, the mansion has been considered the finest of its style in Charleston.

 Notable features of the home include two matching chandeliers from Europe commissioned by Rodgers and installed by their maker, marble mantle pieces by sculptor Emile T. Viett, and glass panels by Louis Comfort Tiffany.
 The cupola that towers from the striking mansard roof affords spectacular views of Charleston.
 Local notable architect Daniel G. Wayne designed the home.

 The mansion remained in the Rodgers family until 1920.
 At that time it was purchased by the Scottish Rite Cathedral Association (see postcard below).
 That group sold the home to the Atlantic Coast Life Insurance Company in 1940.